STUDY HORTICULTURE AND HERBS

 BUT

-b/ In teaching you about things beyond herbs, there is less time to specialize in herbs; so the pure herb studies are reduced.
-The second half of this course now teaches you specifically about herbs; and with the underpinning knowledge you covered earlier, you will find that understanding and remembering this second part of the course will become easier, and your knowledge of herbs will strengthen beyond what may have been possible without first covering those underpinning topics.
+b/ In teaching you about things beyond herbs, there is less time and the pure herb studies are reduced.
+The second half of this course teaches you specifically about herbs; and with the underpinning knowledge you covered earlier, you will find that understanding and remembering this second part of the course will become easier, and your knowledge of herbs will strengthen beyond what may have been possible without first covering those underpinning topics.

 In the grand scheme of things though; the difference between this certificate and the Certificate in Herbs is not huge.
 Your direction and level of success after you complete either course will depend more upon your motivation and enthusiasm and the experience you strive for after graduation.